What is the role of a Product Manager?

 Understanding the role of a Product Manager

 The Product Manager serves as the bridge between various teams, including engineering, marketing, sales, and customer support, ensuring that everyone is aligned on the product’s objectives.
-The primary responsibilities of a Product Manager include:

 1. Developing product strategies: The Product Manager defines the product vision and roadmap, setting a clear direction for the product’s future development.